012009 Economic Stimulus Package

-Dollar for dollar, tax cuts are not the best way to created jobs.
-The Bush tax cuts created 4.6 jobs for every $1 million in cuts, according to the Congressional Budget Office.
+Dollar for dollar, tax cuts are not the best way to create jobs.
+According to the CBO, the Bush tax cuts created 4.6 jobs for every $1 million in cuts.
 Unemployment benefits created 19 jobs for the same $1 million spent.

 If Congress insists on tax cuts, then the best kind are payroll tax cuts.
 They create 13 new jobs for every $1 million.
 If these employers only get the cuts when they create new jobs, it boosts job creation to 18 jobs per $1 million.

-In addition to creating jobs, every dollar spent on unemployment benefits stimulates $1.73 in economic demand, according to an Economy.com study.
-That's because the unemployed spend every dollar they receive on basic essentials, such as food, clothing and housing.
-Estimates say that every month benefits are extended costs taxpayers $10 billion.
-But it also generates $17.3 billion in economic growth every month.
+In addition to creating jobs, every dollar spent on unemployment benefits stimulates $1.73 in economic demand.
+This is according to an Economy.com study.
+The unemployed spend every dollar they receive on essentials, such as food, clothing, and housing.

-The economic stimulus package and other stimulus spending added another $3 trillion in two years.
+Stimulus spending added another $3 trillion in two years.
 Military spending increased, while revenues from taxes declined after the recession.
-For more, see How Much Did Obama Add to the Nation's Debt?
+As a result, Obama added $8.5 trillion to the debt.

 Obama Tax Cuts Facts and Consequences